AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

 Wi-Fi/Bluetooth

  - Comes with Intel® Wi-Fi 6 AX201 NGW -> Swapped with BCM94360NG module to enjoy Airplay/Airdrop/continuity features.
-(The wlan slot on this tablet is meant for one sided M.2 module and trying to fit in BCM94360NG can feel a bit tight.
-Ended up not tightening the screw all the way)
+(The WLAN slot on this tablet is meant for one sided M.2 module and trying to fit in BCM94360NG can feel a bit tight.
+I ended up not tightening the screw all the way)

  - BCM94360NG speed issue with macOS

-   You will find discussion about this problem from Acidenthera bugtracker #[1532](https://github.com/acidanthera/bugtracker/issues/1532) with possible workaround
+   You will find discussion about this problem from Acidenthera bugtracker #[1532](https://github.com/acidanthera/bugtracker/issues/1532) with possible workaround.

    On Windows, internet speed works fine as it should with link speed up to 866 Mbps.
 However on macOS, speed becomes an issue.
 You'll notice that Tx rate is maxed at 434 Mbps with limited spatial stream to 1 (NSS=1) on cold boot.
 To gain its maximum capable speed, it seems that only workaround for now is to warm boot from Windows to macOS while having Broadcom Network Adapter driver version [7.35.295.2](https://www.catalog.update.microsoft.com/Search.aspx?q=Broadcom%20802.11n%20Network%20Adapter) (7/19/2015) installed.
 Note that this will only work with this specific version of driver.